How to organise a conference step-by-step

 Step 4 – Settle on a date, venue and budget

 While you may be tempted to do these one at a time, generally speaking, it’s better to plan these concurrently or at least as close to each other as you can manage.
 In this way, you can avoid any last-second variables like securing the budget for date x and then finding out that date x is booked and date y is suddenly more expensive.
+Keep in mind the overall cost of hiring a conference venue in mind as you set your budget, this will be the largest line item, so plan accordingly.

 A good pro tip would be to have a list of a few possible venues in mind when planning, to ensure that you’re covered even if there is a change of plans.
 When picking a date and venue, make sure you avoid holidays, local festivals and sporting events.
 Most popular days typically include Wednesdays, Thursdays and Saturdays, so you’ll want to follow suit unless you have something specific in mind.

 Actually securing a budget can be either very easy (you have some dedicated from your organisation) or very difficult.
 If no budget exists for your conference, you’ll need to look into conference sponsorship to make it happen.
 This means you’ll want to be even more careful about defining the event’s purpose, the value it will bring, your attendees’ interests and how sponsors can benefit along with you.
 Essentially, you’re creating a pitch to win sponsors over to your side.
-Finding a sponsor to pitch to can also be tricky, as it is dependent on your industry, your geography, and your goals, etc. so while we can’t cover it in detail here, you should check out this rather excellent piece on understanding conference sponsorships.
+Finding a sponsor to pitch to can also be tricky, as it is dependent on your industry, your geography, and your goals, etc. so while we can’t cover it in detail here, you should check out this excellent piece on understanding conference sponsorships.

 Step 5 – Book the right venue